MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cwnd-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUE se `CWnd` dispone del supporto per il tocco; in caso contrario, FALSE.
+TRUE se `CWnd` dispone del supporto per il tocco. in caso contrario, false.

 ### <a name="remarks"></a>Osservazioni